 In addition to the reasons laid out in Defendants' Reply in Support of Motion to Dismiss, (Doc.
-117), Defendants Rep. Chris Pringle and Sen. Steve Livingston in their official capacities as House and Senate Chairs of the Alabama Legislature's Permanent Legislative Committee on Reapportionment (the "Chairs" and the "Committee") are due to be dismissed from this action because: (1) They have legislative immunity from suit; and (2) Plaintiffs lack standing to sue the Chairs.
+139), Defendants Rep. Chris Pringle and Sen. Steve Livingston in their official capacities as House and Senate Chairs of the Alabama Legislature's Permanent Legislative Committee on Reapportionment (the "Chairs" and the "Committee") are due to be dismissed because: (1) They have legislative immunity from suit; and (2) Plaintiffs lack standing to sue the Chairs.

-As a threshold matter, Plaintiffs do not contest either that the Chairs are generally entitled to legislative immunity or that such immunity would bar Plaintiffs' suit here.
+Nothing substantial has changed since the Chairs first moved to dismiss these claims.
+Plaintiffs still do not contest either that the Chairs are generally entitled to legislative immunity or that such immunity would bar Plaintiffs' suit here.
 (See generally Doc.
-115 at 43-46.)
+138, 36-41.)
 Instead, Plaintiffs opposition exclusively argues that the Chairs have waived their right to legislative immunity.
 The Chairs have not waived their right to assert legislative immunity, though, because:

 - This case was stayed for over 15 months, (cf. Docs.
 059 and 075), and "the passage of time alone is insufficient to establish" waiver, In re Crowley, 568 B.R.
 835, 837 (M.D.
 Ala.
 2017); - This case remains at its beginning stages.
 Preliminary motions have not yet been heard, discovery has not yet begun, and the Plaintiffs cannot show "undue prejudice," U.S. v.
 Barfield, 396 F. 3d 1144, 1150 (11th Cir.
-2005); - A statement by counsel that the Chairs intended to waive legislative immunity does not itself waive such immunity; and - The Chairs have not extensively engaged in litigation.
-The Chairs did not intervene, very little litigation has occurred due to the stay, and their sole litigation conduct involves engagement in two threshold procedural motions a motion to stay and a motion to recuse and filing an answer to a now-inoperative Complaint that was brought against a different defendant.
+2005); - A statement of counsel concerning the waiver of legislative immunity is not, by itself, sufficient to waive such immunity; and - The Chairs have not extensively engaged in litigation.
+The Chairs did not intervene, very little litigation has occurred due to the stay, and their sole litigation conduct involves engagement in two threshold procedural motions, and filing an answer to a now-inoperative Complaint that was brought against a different defendant.